cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 - Each cyber-dojo [test] run is 100% stateless - it is executed in a _new_ container and cannot, for example, take advantage of caching from previous runs.
 - Default language installs tend to be tailored for large projects, not very small ones that don't need or want complicated extra bells and whistles.

+## The second best way you can contribute to the LTFs

-### 2. Become the 'owner' of one or more LTFs
+### Become the 'owner' of one or more LTFs

 Take on responsibility for upgrading it periodically.
 For example, as new versions of the language or test-framework come out.
 This is typically very easy - it's just that there are a _lot_ of start-points.

-## Other ways you can contribute to LTFs
+## Other ways you can contribute to the LTFs

 - add a **new test-framework**, [testNG](https://testng.org/doc/index.html) anyone?
 - make some existing `start_point/` source files **more idiomatic**